-We developed Bark for Schools with school officials in mind.
-As such, it is a simple-to-use but incredibly powerful tool for helping your efforts to keep students safe on school-issued accounts and technology.
+This article covers how to use Bark for Schools as a Reviewer.
+Bark for Schools was built with school officials in mind — it's a straightforward but powerful tool for helping keep students safe on school-issued accounts and devices.

 Activities Analyzed